hacdias/LEIC/report/README.md

 If the request is accepted, then we follow the algorithm:

-1. Update the replica timestamp by incrementing the _i_\th entry, where `i` is the current instance number starting on 0.
+1. Update the replica timestamp by incrementing the ith entry, where `i` is the current instance number starting on 0.
 2. Create a unique `timestamp` to represent the operation from now on.
-This timestamp is created by duplicating `previous` and replacing the _i_\th entry with the previously calculated value.
+This timestamp is created by duplicating `previous` and replacing the ith entry with the previously calculated value.
 3. Creates a new log record with the new `timestamp`, the current instance number, the `id` and the data to add.
 4. Returns the new timestamp to the client.
 5. Checks if the operation can be executed immediately by checking if `previous` <= `valueTimestamp`.
 If possible, execute `merge(timestamp, valueTimestamp)`.